SeaQL/seaql.github.io/SeaORM/docs/06-basic-crud/02-insert.md

 ## Insert One with Default

-Insert an active model with its database's default values.
+Insert a row populate with default values.
+Note that the target table should have default value for all of its columns.

 ```rust
 let pear = fruit::ActiveModel {